bitrise-io/devcenter/_articles/reviews/use-your-own-docker-image.md

 {% include message_box.html type="note" title="GitHub sample repository" content=" You can find a sample repository on [GitHub](https://github.com/bitrise-samples/minimal-docker), which is configured to run on your Mac/Linux using the [Bitrise CLI](https://www.bitrise.io/cli). "%}

-## Running docker commands during the build
+## Running docker commands with the Script step during the build

 **This is the recommended way of using docker** both locally and on [bitrise.io](https://www.bitrise.io/).